TNO-MPC/communication/README.md

         # serialization logic that returns a dictionary

     @staticmethod
-    def deserialize(json_obj: Dict[str, Any], **kwargs: Any) -> 'SomeClass':
+    def deserialize(obj: Dict[str, Any], **kwargs: Any) -> 'SomeClass':
         # deserialization logic that turns the dictionary produced
         # by serialize back into an object of type SomeClass
 ```

 The class needs to contain a `serialize` method and a `deserialize` method.
-The return type annotation is necessary for the
+The type annotation is necessary and validated by the
-communication module to validate the serialization logic.
+communication module.
-Next to this, the `**kwargs` argument is also necessary to allow for (de)serialization that
+Next to this, the `**kwargs` argument is also necessary to allow for nested (de)serialization that
 makes use of additional optional keyword arguments.
 It is not necessary to use any of these optional keyword
-arguments, but they should be passed on to any subsequent `Serialization.serialize()` or
-`Serialization.deserialize()` call that is made in the custom `serialize` and/or `deserialize`
-methods.
+arguments.
 If one does not make use of the `**kwargs` and also does not make a call to a subsequent
 `Serialization.serialize()` or `Serialization.deserialize()`, it is advised to write
 `**_kwargs: Any` instead of `**kwargs: Any`.